Chancellor Lori J. Carrell

-A passionate, creative educator, Dr. Lori J. Carrell focuses on transformative communication, learning innovation and well-being in higher education communities.
+A passionate, creative educator, Dr. Carrell focuses on transformative communication, learning innovation and well-being in higher education communities.

-Studying human communication, psychology and education, Carrell received her PhD from the University of Denver, her MS from the University of Alaska Anchorage and her BA from Anderson University, in Indiana.
-She began her career as a teacher in her Hoosier home-town, then sought to learn through adventure as a counselor and teacher in a remote Yup’ik Eskimo village in Alaska.
-Such adventure-seeking has taken her to the Middle East, as a contributor to the launch of a new university in Oman; to a remote tribe in Ecuador, to study intercultural learning; to the Green Lake Conference Center in Wisconsin, to investigate change in the communication between preachers and thousands of their listeners; and finally, to this innovative campus of the University of Minnesota.
+Born in Indiana, Chancellor Carrell graduated summa cum laude from Anderson University in education, speech communication, theatre and psychology.
+She completed her MS in counseling psychology at the University of Alaska Anchorage and her PhD in human communication at the University of Denver.
+Dr. Carrell began her career as a teacher in her hoosier hometown, then sought to learn through adventure as a counselor and teacher in a remote Yupitt village in Alaska.
+Such adventure-seeking has taken her to the Middle East, as a contributor to the launch of a new university in Oman; to a remote tribe in Ecuador, to study intercultural learning; and across the country, to investigate change in the communication between preachers and listeners.

-“Learning is essential to human progress, to discovery and to our collective well-being,” says Lori.
+“Learning is essential to human progress, to discovery and to our collective wellbeing,” says Carrell.
 “At the heart of each learning moment is a human connection, a rare relationship to be honored.”
-Dr. Carrell is convinced that "Collaborative academic communities can lead transformation in higher education while also creating inclusive environments in which all involved can flourish."